 \subsection{ShapeNetPart Experiments}

 Our metric for the segmentation task is mean average Intersection over Union (mIOU).
 Points are sampled within the shape and assigned semantic labels by the decoder.
 The same sample points are used for both segmentation and reconstruction.
 Whilst in a real world scenario points would be sampled both inside and outside the shape, we wish to assess the performance of the segmentation decoder independently of the reconstruction performance, and so only consider points inside the shape.
-The IOU computed is for each part in each shape, and averaged to give a shape IOU.
-If there are no ground truth points for a given part (\eg whilst armrest is a part of the chair class, many of the chair instances do not have arms), then the part is automatically assigned an IOU of 1.
+The IOU is computed for each part of the shape, and averaged to give a shape IOU.
+If there are no ground truth points for a given part (\eg `armrest' is a part of the chair class, but several chair instances do not have armrests), the part is automatically assigned an IOU of 1.
 We can then compute mIOU as the average of the shape IOUs.
-At inference, time points are sampled randomly from a padded bounding box of the ground truth object, as in \cite{mescheder2019occupancy}.
+At inference time, points are sampled randomly from a padded bounding box of the ground truth object, as in \cite{mescheder2019occupancy}.

+We evaluate two different part segmentation decoders: the joint decoder where one decoder produces both segmentation and reconstruction at the same time, and the parallel decoder (the configuration shown in Fig.~\ref{fig:arch}) where two similar decoders handle segmentation and reconstruction respectively.
+A more detailed explanation is presented in Sec~\ref{sec:expr:arch}.

-Table~\ref{tab:part:over} shows the reconstruction accuracy, mIOU and classification accracy of our different experiments on the ShapeNetPart dataset.
+Table~\ref{tab:part:over} shows the reconstruction accuracy, mIOU, and classification accuracy of our different experiments on the ShapeNetPart dataset.
 The results show little to no accuracy being lost in any of the tasks for the jointly trained settings.
-Unlike in Table~\ref{tab:mn40:pc} with the fixed encoder, segmentation with a fixed ONet encoder does not show significantly worse performance than the baseline task.
-We suggest that this might be due to similarities between the reconstruction task and our modified segmentation task.
 In the reconstruction task, the network is attempting to learn an encoding that represents the shape properties of a given region of space, such as the curvature and boundaries.
-These properties are likely also useful for the task of segmentation, \ie the semantic class probabilities are potentially dependant on properties like local curvature.
+These properties are likely also useful for the task of segmentation, \ie the semantic class probabilities are potentially somewhat dependant on properties like local curvature.